KIKI007/TopoRhino/README.md

 **Step 3**:

-Drag "TopoGrasshopperWin.gha" and "TopoRhino.rhp" into Rhino6 Software Interface.
+Open Rhino 6 and drag "WinBin/TopoGrasshopperWin.gha" and "WinBin/TopoRhino.rhp" into the Software Interface.

 **Step 4**:

-To run the example scripts, please have a look at the "example" folder
+The example folder has 3 grasshopper scripts to explain the usage of this tool.